thatslifescience/github_dev/_posts/2020-11-09-Big-Data-Revolution-ebeaury.md

 1. It increases transparency in scientific findings (a [recent controversy in fabricated data](https://www.sciencemagazinedigital.org/sciencemagazine/07_february_2020_Main/MobilePagedArticle.action?articleId=1559413&app=false#articleId1559413) makes a strong case for why this is important).

-2. Sharing data can facilitate new and exciting collaborations
+2. Sharing data can facilitate new and exciting collaborations.

 3. Using preexisting data can save time and money; no need to run more experiments if the data you're interested in collecting already exists and can be repurposed for new research questions.